FDio/vpp/src/plugins/dpdk/ipsec/dpdk_crypto_ipsec_doc.md

 * uncomment/add it in the platforms config (ie. build-data/platforms/vpp.mk)
 * set the option when building vpp (ie. make vpp_uses_dpdk_cryptodev_sw=yes build-release)

 When enabling SW Cryptodev support, it means that you need to pre-build the required crypto libraries needed by those SW Cryptodev PMDs.
+This requires nasm, see nasm section below.

 ### Crypto Resources allocation